 You may be at risk for TSS if you:

-Are a woman and let tampons, contraceptive sponges, diaphrams or other devices remain in your vagina for a prolonged period, particularly if you have had TSS in the past
+Let tampons, contraceptive sponges, diaphragms, or other devices remain in your vagina for a prolonged period, particularly if you have had TSS in the past

 Have surgical wounds